csc-training/csc-env-eff/part-2/workflows/snakemake-ht.md

 One can also use more than one node to achieve even more high-throughput as HyperQueue can make use of multi-node resource allocations.

+💬 Please note that just by increasing the number jobs will not alone automatically run all those jobs.
+Jobs parameter is just a maximum limit for concurrent jobs.
+Jobs will be eventually run when resources are available.
+In our case we submitted 8 parallel jobs, each taking 5 CPUs as we reserved 40 CPUs in batch script.
+In practice it is a good idea to dedicate few CPUs for workflow manager itself.

 ### Follow the progress of jobs

-You check already the progress of your job by simply observing the current folder where you can see lot of new task-specific folders are created.
-Additionally, there are formal ways to check the progress of your jobs.
+You can already check the progress of your job by simply observing the current folder where you can see lot of new task-specific folders are being created.
+However, there are formal ways to check the progress of your jobs.

 1. Monitor the status of submitted job